kevintrankt/smart-mirror-readme/README.md

 	npm install
 	```
 6. Create a Smart Mirror config file by navigating to https://kevintrankt.com/smart-mirror-config.
 You can read more about how to set up users in the user config in the next section.
+7. Copy the `config.json` file generated from the Smart Mirror Configurator to `/smart-mirror-electron/src/assets/`.
-7. Verify your installation by running the following command in the terminal.
+8. Verify your installation by running the following command in the terminal.
 If everything worked perfectly, you should now have a functioning Smart Mirror!
 You can test logging into each account by typing numbers associated to the user and pressing space to logout.

 The following steps will cover how to integrate facial recognition with OpenCV and voice control with Amazon Alexa with the Smart Mirror.